 The idea for The Hermanas Project, or THP for short, is to become a platform for those whose voices and contributions are so often marginalized — women of color — with the goal of empowering each other and younger generations to live out our dreams.

 In the early stages of the project one word kept coming to me: “hermanas” (the Spanish word for sisters).
 And so it became clear: the Project would shine a light on extraordinary women of color and allies from every industry and bring us together through honest and meaningful conversations.

 In each new episode of THP, available on Apple and Spotify, I’ll be sharing inspiring stories of creativity and courage from these amazing women.
 Season 1 of the podcast is out now.

 Welcome to the sisterhood.
 We’re just getting started!

-It’s been so much fun to co-produce & co-host this with my fellow Spotifier, AJ “El Kallejero” Ramos.
+It’s been so much fun to co-produce and co-host this with my fellow Spotifier, AJ “El Kallejero” Ramos.
 Together, we bring you that “arroz con pollo” flavor.
 Lots of fun conversations in Spanglish, music geekery, laughter, and yes, the occasional “Oprah” teary-eyed moment.
-In one episode of Season 1 in particular, we all got a little emotional with one of the biggest names in Latin music.
+In one episode of Season 1 in particular, we all got emotional with one of the biggest names in Latin music.

 Here’s what you need to know: